geoserver/geoserver/doc/en/developer/source/programming-guide/testing/index.rst

 In GeoServer these are tests that create a fully functional GeoServer system, including a data directory/configuration and a spring context.

+Helper classes are provided to help inject your classes into the system configuration including ``GeoServerExtensionsHelper``.

 Writing System Tests
 --------------------